victorhugobarbosa/victorhugobarbosa/README.md

 </p>

 ## About me 👨‍🎓
-  💻 3rd year student at Colégio Técnico de Campinas - UNICAMP.
+  💻 3rd year student at Technical High School of Unicamp - Campinas.
 18yo and a lover of technology and games, learning a little more every day

 ## Knowledge 👾